cyclus/cyclus.github.com/source/user/tutorial/sim_parm.rst

 Concept: Simulation Time Steps
 ------------------------------

-CYCLUS uses a time-step approach to march through time and determine what actions are taken by each agent at each point in time.
+|Cyclus| uses a time-step approach to march through time and determine what
+actions are taken by each agent at each point in time.
 Each time step includes the following phases: